Camp Ramah in Wisconsin Tikvah Programs

 Sha’arim — Darkaynu (Our Way) Program

-Sha’arim’s Darkaynu (Our Way) Program, launched in collaboration with the Inclusion Department of the Sabes JCC, provides the community with a self-contained alternative Jewish education program for Jewish children and young adults with special needs who are unable to attend mainstream Jewish educational programming.
+Sha’arim’s Darkaynu (Our Way) Program, launched in collaboration with the Inclusion Department of the Sabes JCC, provides the community with a self-contained alternative Jewish education program for Jewish children and adults with special needs who are unable to attend mainstream Jewish educational programming.

 Sha’arim — Friends ’N Fun Program